Plain-tailed wren: Taxonomy

+The grey-browed wren was formerly considered as a subspecies but is now treated as a separate species based on the distinctive vocalizations and some morphological differences.

 Description

 Physical

-The plain-tailed wren measures between 16 and 16.5 cm.
+The plain-tailed wren has an unflattened wing of 64–71 mm and weighs from 20 to 36 g.
 The back, wings, and tail are rufous, with an olive cast on the back.
 The belly and other underparts are buffy-gray, and the head is gray with black and white stripes (superciliary, malar, and submalar stripes).
 The bill is gray and slightly decurved.
 The plain-tailed is large for a wren, but shows the characteristic short tail shared by the family.
 As the name suggests, it is unique among wrens because its tail lacks any barring.

 Plain-tailed wrens on the western slope of the Andes tend to have heavy black spotting on the breast, while eastern-slope birds show no such markings.

 Vocalizations

 The plain-tailed wren sings a rolling, repetitive song.
-Males and females and even groups of wrens are known to join in duets.
-Two-part choruses usually take an ABCD form, where the male contributes the A and C phrases and the female sings during B and D. Group choruses are thought to be used in mutual territory defense to intimidate intruding individuals.
+Singing pairs of plain-tailed wrens coordinate such that the duets between males and females alternate syllables so quickly it sounds as if a single bird is singing.
+Research finds the brains of both birds process the entire duet, not just each bird's own contribution.
+Groups of males and females also in groups of up to seven individuals chorus in synchrony.
+Each bird has a repertoire of roughly 20 phrases, and they, in synchrony, select the same type at the same time as others of their sex.
+Songs can last up to 2 min, during which individuals join in and drop out.
+Two-part antiphonal choruses usually take an ABCD form, where the male contributes the A and C phrases and the female sings during B and D. Group choruses are thought to be used in mutual territory defense to intimidate intruding individuals.